 South Boardman is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, the citizens of South Boardman rank slightly lower than the national average.
-14.09% of adults 25 and older in South Boardman have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+In terms of college education, South Boardman is nearly on par with the US average for all cities of 21.84%: 20.70% of adults 25 and older in South Boardman have a bachelor's degree or advanced degree.

 The people who call South Boardman home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of South Boardman residents report their race to be White, followed by Native American.
-Important ancestries of people in South Boardman include German, Dutch, Irish, English, and Italian.
+Important ancestries of people in South Boardman include German, Irish, English, Polish, and Scottish.

 The most common language spoken in South Boardman is English.
 Other important languages spoken here include Italian and Polish.